 May our WORDS be full of truth and kindness, our ACTIONS gracious and honorable, our THOUGHTS unselfish and charitable, our CHARACTER noble and upright, and our HABITS virtuous, that our school family may grow in faith, honor, and knowledge, as we WATCH together in all things.
 Amen.

 As a community, we embrace the responsibility of being stewards of this credo.
 Each student translates the WATCH prayer to academics:

-"As a student of Porter-Gaud, I will not lie, cheat, or steal."
+“As a student of Porter-Gaud, I pledge not to lie, cheat, or steal.”